DEWETRON/OXYGEN-SDK/docs/10_ChannelConfiguration/ChannelConfiguration.rst

 has to conform to the following patterns:

 - "UNIQUE_PLUGIN_NAME/MyCustomName"
-- "ID:UNIQUE_PLUGIN_NAME/MyCustomIdentifier"
+- "ID:UNIQUE_PLUGIN_NAME/MyCustomIdentifier" ("ID:" is reserved prefix for identification items)

-All other config items keys are reserved for Oxygen and other plugins and may not be used for custom items.
+All other config item keys are reserved for Oxygen or other plugins and may not be used for custom items.
-It is recommended to use CamelCase ASCII characters for the identifier and avoid white space.
+Identifiers may use upper and lower case ASCII characters, digits and the underscore "_" only.
+CamelCase spelling is recommended.

 ID item are considered internal, are therefore not shown to the user, and may be used to store identification data that is not part of the